 The Kiel Institute is committed to increasing the representation of women in higher-skilled roles where women are currently under-represented.
 In particular, these include management and research positions.
 Women also receive special assistance in advancing their careers.

 Where applicants for advertised vacancies have equal suitability, qualification, and professional achievement, preference is given to female candidates.
 The Kiel Institute regularly publishes an equal opportunity advancement plan as a staff development tool.
-In recognition of its commitment to workplace equality, the Kiel Institute received the Total E-Quality award in 2010, 2013, and 2016.

 Find below specific measures for the advancement of women at the Kiel Institute.